Vitamix Pro 750 Review

 Performance dropped a little in our fruit and oat test, with some oats and almonds escaping the blade and remaining whole.
-However, the Pro 750 finished out the test with a fantastic performance in our Oreo shake challenge, completely blending the beverage without issue and totally breaking down the cookies.
+However, the Pro 750 finished the test with a fantastic performance in our Oreo shake challenge, completely blending the beverage without issue and totally breaking down the cookies.

 This model completely crushed a pitcher full of ice without the slightest difficulty, accomplishing the task in about 15 seconds or so.
 It carried this awesome performance into our margarita test, blending an incredibly smooth and consistent frozen beverage.

 The Pro 750 is not dishwasher compatible, but it is relatively easy to clean by hand.
-The pitcher is wide enough to easily reach inside and there is plenty of space around the blades, with no annoying crevices or lips to trap food.
+The pitcher is wide enough to easily reach inside, and there is plenty of space around the blades, with no annoying crevices or lips to trap food.

 There is plenty of ventilation on the base for the bottom of the pitcher, allowing you to place it back on the motor before it is completely dry without too much fear of mold growing.
-This model does have a digital timer, as well as a small set of preset functions.
+This model features a digital timer, as well as a small set of preset functions.

 However, these presets are labeled with icons that aren't the most intuitive, requiring a little time to get used to.
 The lid is also very easy to remove from the pitcher, preventing any accidental spills or splashes.

 This blender made a nice and creamy spread when tasked with pureeing peanuts and almonds into butter.
 It took a little over 8 minutes, with this appliance showing no signs of difficulty or overheating.
-It also did an excellent job at mixing the soup, creating a velvety-smooth tomato soup that almost completely poured through the sieve.
+It also did an excellent job mixing the soup, creating a velvety-smooth tomato soup that almost completely poured through the sieve.